 About Margaret River

-Most people choose a leisurely 3 hour drive to Margaret River heading south from Perth.
+Most people choose a leisurely 3-hour drive to Margaret River heading south from Perth.

 Head to Bunbury via Kwinana Freeway/Forrest Highway or via South Western Highway.
 At the Bunbury bypass, take the turnoff for Busselton.
 Follow the Margaret River signpost at the Vasse roundabout near Busselton and you’ll soon start to experience the atmosphere of the region as you travel through rolling dairy pastures, neat rows of vines, and stunning native forest on the outskirts of the Margaret River Township.

-Coach or Train
+Getting to Margaret River by Coach or Train

 If driving isn’t your thing, sit back in comfort and let someone else take you there.
 You can catch the Australind train from Perth to Bunbury, connecting with a Westrail bus to Margaret River.
 Or you can travel by coach direct from Perth to Margaret River.
 The journey takes about 5 hours and services run daily.